ReneeErnst/end-to-end-model-test-gcp/README.md

 Testing using GCP AI platform for entire modeling process - Initial testing/development of model to real time model predictions.

-This documentation is based on the current state of AI Platform as of early Jan 2020.
-Note that as of this date, much of AI Platform, including Notebooks and Jobs is in Beta.
-AI Platform Notebooks is running version 1.14 of AI Platform but AI Platform Jobs provides the option of running different versions, including the newer 1.15 version.
-1.15 includes Python 3.7, with 1.14 only including 1.14.
+This documentation is based on the current state of AI Platform as of January 2020.
+Note that as of this date, much of AI Platform, including Notebooks, Jobs and Custom Prediction routines, is in Beta.
+AI Platform Notebooks is running version 1.14 of AI Platform but other components of AI Platform Jobs provide the option of running different versions, including the newer 1.15 runtime version.
+1.15 includes Python 3.7, with 1.14's latest included version of Python being 3.5.

+General word of caution.
+As of today, I have found discrepancies in the package versions included in various components of AI Platform, even for the same runtime version.
+For example, the google cloud python packages are different versions when using runtime 1.14 in Notebooks vs Jobs.
+Be cautious when building flows that depend on different components.
+Hopefully these types of discrepancies will be solved before GA.

 ## Creating model code in AI Platform Notebooks: Development/Testing